kudelskisecurity/ecdsa-polynomial-nonce-recurrence-attack/README.md

                         Maximum number of futures to process in a batch.
 Increase this number if more cores are available.
   --no-sliding-window   Do not use a sliding window.Only use the first N signatures of each pubkey and discard the rest.Note that this will run faster but some vulnerable signatures may remain undetected
 ```

+## Special Thanks

+Special thanks to my colleague Marco Macchetti for the original proof-of-concept code in the `original-attack`
+directory, for coming up with this idea and for his feedback.

 # License and Copyright